Karnataka bypolls: Ruling BJP wins Sindgi, Cong registers victory in Hangal | Politics

 The bypolls for two seats was necessitated as they had fallen vacant, following the death of Sindgi JD(S) legislator M C Managuli and BJP's C M Udasi from Hangal.

-The BJP losing Hangal is seen as a setback to Chief Minister Basavaraj Bommai, as it is the neighbouring constituency to his Shiggaon assembly segment in Haveri district, and that he had extensively campaigned there.

-This was also the first major electoral challenge for Bommai, after taking charge as CM.
+Citing BJP's loss of credibility for its defeat in Hangal, Congress' Karnataka working president Saleem Ahmed, who was in-charge for the bypolls, said, after losing in 2018, Mane (the Congress candidate) had stayed amidst people of the constituency, and tried to address their issues and concerns, which helped him win.

+Bommai too, while conceding that BJP's inability to shift late MLA C M Udasi's personal vote base to the party candidate led to its defeat, said people also have recognised Congress candidate Mane's work during COVID times.

-Congress leaders seemed to be satisfied with the party's performance in the bypolls, as it has succeeded in snatching away Hangal seat from the BJP, while improving its performance in Sindgi, where it was in the third spot after 2018 assembly polls.
+Further, pointing out that in Mane's victory, Congress has ensured election of a non-Lingayat in a Lingayat-dominated seat, a senior party functionary, on condition of anonymity, said, ''all sections have voted for Congress.
+There is 60,000-strong Lingayat votes, we have got major chunk of it and there is consolidation of Muslim votes in our favour, which has put the party in the advantage position.''
+Congress leaders also seemed to be satisfied with the party's performance in the bypolls, as it has succeeded in snatching away Hangal seat from the BJP, while improving its performance in Sindgi, where it was in the third spot, after 2018 assembly polls.

+State Congress Chief D K Shivakumar said the results of this bypolls indicate that people of the state are desiring for a change in the state, they have lost faith in the BJP and are looking towards Congress, ''so in 2023 it will be the administration of the people through Congress.''
+Terming defeat in Hangal as ''loss of face'' not only for CM, but the entire BJP government, he said, compared to previous elections, the Congress was satisfied with the results in Sindgi, despite losing it.

+Leader of Opposition Siddaramaiah terming the bypolls results as ''warning bell'' to the ruling BJP said, it shows that people are desiring for change, and BJP's image and Prime Minister Narendra Modi's popularity is coming down.

 An estimated 69.47 per cent voter turnout was recorded in Sindgi assembly constituency, while it was 83.76 per cent in Hangal segment during the October 30 voting.